zenify 1.3.5 copy "zenify: ^1.3.5" to clipboard

 }

-3. Create Your First Controller #
+3. Create a Controller #

 class CounterController extends ZenController {